brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 The delegation to NS names "A" and "B", along with the DS record protecting/encoding "A" and "B", results in the DNS transport that is signaled for "A" and "B" being applied to the domain being delegated.
 This transport will include ADoT IFF the transport for "A" and "B" has included ADoT via DNS records.

 ### Example
+No additional configutation is needed, beyond use of authority servers which signal DoT support.
+The following example assumes the previous DNS records are provisioned:

+	example.comm NS ns1.example.net.
+	example.comm NS ns2.example.net.

+In this example, ns1 does not have ADoT support (since the DNS record excludes the "alpn=dot" parameter), while ns2 does support ADoT (since it includes "alpn=dot").

 # Validation Using DS Records, DNS Records, TLSA Records, and DNSSEC Validation